-1 NYSEG has received signatures to its preliminary customer agreement for 8 total sites.
+&lt;sup>1 NYSEG has received signatures to its preliminary customer agreement for 8 total sites.
 The first of these 8 sites had to be removed from consideration after preliminary design review due to concerns about the age of the customer's infrastructure posing an increased risk of failure during construction and interconnection.
 The second customer site was removed from consideration at the customer's request due to changes in their operational priorities.

 that the BTM battery was able to reduce the customer's demand charge by reducing the maximum demand seen by the grid.
-The negative values seen from both customers in Q1 are due to a mistake in meter wiring when the batteries were first installed at each site that caused the batteries to charge in a manner that set a new demand for the month that was greater than what the customer's demand would have been without the BTM battery.
+The negative values seen from both customers in Q1 2019 are due to a mistake in meter wiring when the batteries were first installed at each site that caused the batteries to charge in a manner that set a new demand for the month that was greater than what the customer's demand would have been without the BTM battery.
 The issue was caught by utility personnel and resolved by the vendor before the end of January 2019.
+Finally, while savings data is included for customers 3 and 4 starting in Q1 2020, the batteries have not received permission operate as of this report and therefore have not been operational as of this report.

-Figure 1 Total Customer Bill Savings by Quarter2
+Figure 1 Total Customer Bill Savings by Quarter